-6.2 CPS ENERGY CCR WEB SITE
+6.2 CPS Energy CCR Website

-CPS Energy will post the following documents on the CPS Energy internet site accessible to the public in accordance with 40 CFR \$257.107(g)(1) and (2) within 30 days of placing the document in the Operating Record and for a period of five years thereafter:
+CPS Energy will post the following documents on the CPS Energy Website accessible to the public in accordance with 40 CFR §257.107 within 30 days of placing the document in the Operating Record and for a period of five years thereafter:

-- Initial CPC Plan; - Each amendment to the CPC Plan; - Written demonstration for a time extension for initiating closure; - Each notice of intent to initiate CCR unit closure; - Each notice of completion of CCR unit closure; - Intent to comply with alternative closure requirements; - Annual progress reports under alternative closure requirements; - Each notification of completion of the CCR unit post-closure care period; and

-• Each CCR unit deed notation.
+- Initial CPC Plan; - Each amendment to the CPC Plan; - Written demonstration for a time extension for initiating closure; - Each notice of intent to initiate CCR unit closure; - Each notice of completion of CCR unit closure; - Intent to comply with alternative closure requirements; - Annual progress reports under alternative closure requirements; - Each notification of completion of the CCR unit post-closure care period; and - Each CCR unit deed notation.

-6.3 DEED NOTATION
+6.3 Deed Notation

-For CCR units closed under TRRP for commercial or industrial land use, in accordance with requirements specified in 30 TAC §350.111, Institutional Controls, and in 40 CFR §257.102(i), Deed Notations, CPS Energy will record in the permanent deed records of Bexar County, Texas the following information regarding each CCR unit closure:
+In accordance with requirements specified in 30 TAC §352.1101,1111, and 1221 and in 40 CFR §257.102(i), CPS Energy will record in the permanent deed records of Bexar County, Texas, each CCR unit closure and obtain a financial assurance mechanism acceptable to the TCEQ.